mrdr1720/mr/_posts/2021-12-16-sentiment-shifts.md

 But… (there’s always a but)

-I came across the following article written in March of 2000 in the early stages of the dot-com bust: <a href="https://money.cnn.com/2000/03/21/markets/markets_newyork/"><i>Rate hike, what rate hike?</i></a>
+I came across the following article written in March of 2000 in the early stages of the dot-com bust: <a href="https://money.cnn.com/2000/03/21/markets/markets_newyork/" target="_blank"><i>Wall St.: what rate hike?</i></a>

 I find the parallels between that article and the present environment interesting.
 Even though in March of 2000 the Fed was already in the midst of a tightening cycle and rates were much higher than they are now and that hike resulted in an inverted yield curve, I think the situations are similar in many ways.